paritytech/github-issue-sync/README.md

-A GitHub App is ran **as a service** by executing the main entrypoint; consult the [Dockerfile](./src/server/Dockerfile) to have an idea for how to start the server or the [docker-compose.yml](./docker-compose.yml) file for all the components.
+A GitHub App is ran **as a service** by executing the main entrypoint; consult the [Dockerfile](./src/server/Dockerfile) to have an idea for how to start the server or [docker-compose.yml](./docker-compose.yml) for the whole application.

 The application is composed of